Posts tagged ‘discipline’

 But for those of us on this Lenten journey together as a people of faith, we’re not to the finish line yet.
 Palm Sunday is still more two weeks away.
 Now is the time when the “joy” of the discipline really kicks in.
 What might this season be seekign to teach us?

-Of course, living in Lent is greater than drinking or not drinking soda, giving up chocolate or fasting on Fridays– it is about Jesus and spending this set a part time growing closer to him.
-I always tell my congregation who about this time start asking for “more joyful music” or “less depressing scriptures” that we must stay the course if we want the joy of Easter to be ours.
+Of course, living in Lent is greater than drinking or not drinking soda, giving up chocolate or fasting on Fridays-- it is about Jesus and spending this set a part time growing closer to him.
+I always tell my congregation who about this time start asking for "more joyful music" or "less depressing scriptures" that we must stay the course if we want the joy of Easter to be ours.

-For this reason, I appreciate the wisdom of this word from the current pope– though I may disagree with him on many social issues– I hear such grace in this description of the season:
+For this reason, I appreciate the wisdom of this word from the current pope-- though I may disagree with him on many social issues-- I hear such grace in this description of the season:

 “Lent stimulates us to let the Word of God penetrate our life and in this way to know the fundamental truth: who we are, where we come from, where we must go, what path we must take in life… Each year, Lent offers us a providential opportunity to deepen the meaning and value of our Christian lives, and it stimulates us to rediscover the mercy of God so that we, in turn, become more merciful toward our brothers and sisters.” – Pope Benedict XVI

-So, as we all keep living Lent– even if we’ve already fallen off the discipline wagon and are preparing to get back on– let seek truth with the time of Lent we have left.
+So, as we all keep living Lent-- even if we've already fallen off the discipline wagon and are preparing to get back on-- let seek truth with the time of Lent we have left.
 Truth about ourselves and ultimately truth then about God.
 I know it will all be worth it soon enough!

 Last week, while I was at the Collegeville Insitute, I got a lot of questions about my blog.
 Some of my colleagues there had them, but mostly to post sermons, but no one (unless I am mistaken) had a blog for the purpose of sharing personal stories, reflections or their hopes or dreams for the vocation.
 Suddenly, I was the blog expert on campus.
 Jaws dropped in awe when I said I wrote for Preacher on the Plaza a couple of times a week (how do you have that kind of time?
 How do you have that kind of discipline?).